day8/re-frame/docs/Effects.md

 [do-effects debug (path :right)]
 ```

-`do-effects` placement at the beginning of the interceptor chain means
+The placement of `do-effects` at the beginning of the interceptor chain means
 it's  `:after` function would be the final act when the chain is executed
 (forwards and then backwards, as described in the Interceptor Tutorial).